Over the years I've developed a number of web applications and blogs reflecting current interests and whims of the times. Most all of

 it was always rather only "half-done" and in time people centralized their attention around products like Wordpress.
 Recent to this writing

 I ultimately discontinued public distribution and continued to use it for personal publishing projects and websites only.
+You're reading this on a

 This started as a service to help vet Craigslist ads.
 A person would enter a Craigslist ad ID and people who had experience in interacting